aayushraman/araman-website/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: I develop tools/approaches for data analysis and apply machine learning algorithms to understand biology.

-# Interests to show in About widget
-interests:
-- Epigenetics and Gene Expression
-- Statistical Analysis
-- Machine Learning
-- Computational Biology
-- Single Cell Analysis

 # Education to show in About widget
 education:
   courses: